Leadership and Supervisory

 • Identify key ethical inquiries surrounding machine learning technologies, emphasizing the unique considerations of generative A.I. models.

-• Assess the ethical complexities and potential pitfalls of AI technologies within the context of engineering or business environments.
+• Assess the ethical complexities and potential pitfalls of A.I. technologies within the context of professional environments, including engineering, business, and beyond.

 • Articulate and apply ethical principles to proactively address ethical concerns and challenges in professional practice related to A.I. implementation.